gravity-platform/doc/source/_pages/api/file_service.md

         "createDate": "2015-08-06T10:51:20+0000",
         // name for display purposes, may be updated by user "filename": "fileName.txt",
-        // readonly and inferred from the uploaded file "mime": "text/plain",
+        // read only and inferred from the uploaded file "mime": "text/plain",
         // read only and set when a file is replaced "modificationDate": "2015-08-06T10:51:20+0000",